dotnet/csharplang/proposals/records-wip.md

 of the left-hand side.

 Given a target `With` method, the return type must be the type of the receiver expression type, or a base type thereof.
-For each parameter of the `With` method, there must be an accessible corresponding instance field or property on the receiver type with the same name and the same type.
+For each parameter of the `With` method, there must be an accessible corresponding instance field or readable property on the receiver type with the same name and the same type.
 Each property or field in the right-hand side of the With expression must also correspond to a parameter of the same name in the `With` method.